 The HDF5 data format of the NISAR products may be unfamiliar to some users, but there are workflows for adding NISAR layers to GIS projects and performing analysis leveraging existing raster analysis tools.

-Refer to ASF’s NISAR in GIS StoryMap tutorial to learn how to work with NISAR data in ArcGIS Pro, and the QGIS Visualization/Exploration Tutorials section of the Work with NISAR Sample Data tutorial for guidance on using NISAR data in QGIS.
+Refer to Using NISAR Data in ArcGIS to learn how to work with NISAR data in ArcGIS Pro and Using NISAR Data in QGIS for guidance on using NISAR data in QGIS.

 Programmatic Approaches¶

 Users who want to develop programmatic workflows to access, analyze, and visualize NISAR data can use a range of existing open-source software packages.
-Functions from packages designed specifically to work with SAR data can be combined with other packages with more general tools for working with raster and array data to accomplish a range of analyses and visualizations.
-Refer to the Tutorials section for more information and available workflows.
+Functions from packages specifically designed for working with SAR data can be combined with functions from more general packages for working with raster and array data to accomplish a range of analyses and visualizations.